Optical properties of a disordered metallic film: local vs. collective phenomena: Definitions

 We consider the optical response of a planar film containing spherical metallic particles.
 The size of particles and the lattice constant are assumed negligible in comparison with the wavelength of the incident radiation.
 Also for simplicity, we consider only the case of the electrical field being normal to the film plane.
 The general case can be considered similarly \cite{Persson:1983}.
 Particles are placed at the nodes of a regular square lattice (arbitrary lattice symmetry could be assumed), but their susceptibilities are random uncorrelated quantities.
 In the dipole approximation, this system is described by the system of equations for the dipole moments $d_i$:

 where $\alpha_i$ are (random) susceptibilities of the particles, and $C_{ij}$ describes their dipole-dipole interaction.
-Since we stick to the Rayleigh limit, $C_{ij} = - \frac{\delta_{ij}}{r^{3}_{ij}}$ (Kronecker $\delta$ is included to exclude a self-action).
-Note that in the optical problems susceptibility has a finite imaginary part, wheras in problem of the electrons localization assume an infinitesimal displacment of poles from the real axis.
+Since we stick to the Rayleigh limit, $C_{ij, i\neq j} = - \frac{C_{0}}{r^{3}_{ij}}$ ($C_{0}$ is the interaction constant, $C_{ii} = 0$ to exclude a self-action).
+Note that in the optical problems susceptibility has a finite imaginary part, whereas in problem of the electrons localization an infinitesimal displacement of poles from the real axis is assumed.
 In this paper, we are interested in the average value of the dipole moment, $\langle d \rangle$.
 Using the ergodic hypothesis one can equally average over the sites of an infinite system or over the realizations.
 A distribution function of the susceptibility $\alpha$ should be specified.
 We assume a binary distribution, so that $\alpha_i$ takes the value $\alpha^+$ with a probability $p$, and $\alpha^-$ with a probability $(1-p)$.
 There is an important special case of $\alpha^{-} = 0$, which corresponds to a partially filled lattice (lattice gas) with a filling factor $p$.
 It also should be pointed that $\alpha$ has a spectral dependence $\alpha = \alpha(\omega)$, where $\omega$ is the frequency of the incident field.

 The equations (\ref{dipole-regular-lattice}) can be represented in a matrix form:

 In real-space, the matrix $\alpha$ is diagonal, with random uncorrelated elements.
 The regular matrix $C$ becomes diagonal after the Fourier transform.
 The solution of (\ref{vec-dipole-regular-lattice}) after averaging over system configurations gives the average dipole moment of the whole system and can be represented as follows: